“Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” Plato

 We believe Music is an essential part of developing the Master Key to future success in life.

-For more information about our Music curriculum please contact Director of Performing Arts, Charlotte Bee C.Bee@harrisdulwichboys.org.uk
+For more information about our Music curriculum please contact Director of Performing Arts, Catherine Bee C.Bee@harrisdulwichboys.org.uk

 Here are some examples of homework set by the Music department.
 You can see more examples of homework in all our subjects in our homework portfolio.